-Given this information, no wonder forward-looking business owners are tapping into this niche opportunity.
-In this article, you’ll learn how to create a fitness app and the estimates for building one with Orangesoft.
+Given this information, no wonder forward-looking business owners are tapping into fitness application development to get their share of the market.
+In this article, you'll learn how to create a fitness app and the estimates for building one with Orangesoft.

 During the pandemic, fitness apps became more integrated into our daily routine as people aimed to enrich their lives at home.
 This quickly incited irreversible, long-lasting changes that added a digital coat to the global fitness market.
 The below figures attest to the rising dominance of digital fitness solutions like fitness apps: